 Of important note, Remsenburg is also a town of artists.
 Remsenburg has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Remsenburg’s character.

 Remsenburg is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 In Remsenburg, however, the average commute to work is quite long.
 On average, people spend 30.78 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.